- 1 cup Chickpea flour

 - Scoop 1/3 cup (80 ml) of the batter into the skillet, quickly pick up and rotate the skillet to spread the batter into a 5-7 inch circle, then turn up the heat to medium-high and cook the pancake, undisturbed, until browned on the bottom and edges, about 2-3 minutes.
 Use a spatula to peek at the underside of the pancake to make sure it’s browned before flipping — the pancake should lift away from the pan easily; if it sticks, let it cook a bit longer.
 Once ready, flip and cook for 1 minute on the other side.
 If you are using cast iron and the batter is sticking, wipe a small amount of olive oil across the entire surface of the pan and try again.
 Transfer finished pancake to a plate, turn the heat back down to medium, and repeat with the remaining batter.

 - Top the pancakes with the leek and mushroom filling and garnish with fresh thyme and nutritional yeast or green onion if desired.

 - Best when fresh.
 Leftovers will keep stored separately in the refrigerator for up to 2-3 days.
 Not freezer friendly.
 Reheat separately on the stovetop until warmed.

 *Using a cast iron skillet is more finicky because it does not change temperature as quickly as a non-stick pan.
 If the batter is sticking to the cast iron or cracking, that likely means it is not hot enough.
 Try cleaning the pan, increasing the heat, and trying again.
-Recipe by Savory Chickpea Pancakes with Leek and Mushrooms - Minimalist Baker
+Recipe adapted from Minimalist Baker